| An Essay on

 constitutes a meaningful economic unit ([21], pp. 7

+and 8).
 This is still a bit vague.
 It was not until 1962 that Mr

-Prevot gave the association criterion its definitive formulation:
+Prevot gave the association criterion its definitive formulation: The closer the sets of elementary activities defining

 branches are to the groupings of elementary activities actually found within